sraocodes/DAA/content/terrsysmp.md

   - name: "Installation Guide"
     text: "For a step-by-step installation guide, please refer to the official [TerrSysMP site](https://www.terrsysmp.org/).
 The platform is designed to be compatible with various computing environments, from personal laptops to high-performance computing clusters."

+  - name: "Case Studies"
+    text: "SIMPLACE has been used to simulate the growth and development of various crops in numerous studies:"
+    list:
+      - "[Furusho-Percot et al. (2022)](https://doi.org/10.1029/2021GL096781) used TerrSysMP to analyze heat waves over a 13-year period in Europe.
+The study highlighted TerrSysMP's advanced capabilities in simulating heat wave statistics, showing a strong connection between groundwater dynamics and near-surface air temperatures.
+This led to more accurate heat wave projections compared to other models, emphasizing the importance of detailed hydrological processes in climate modeling."
+      - "[Hartick et al. (2020)](https://doi.org/10.1029/2020WR027828) applied TerrSysMP for a probabilistic assessment of Europe's subsurface water storage.
+They developed a novel method to predict water deficits by analyzing past and current water storage data.
+This approach accurately predicted continued water shortages in drought-affected regions, emphasizing the model's ability to integrate groundwater dynamics and long-term memory effects in the terrestrial water cycle for improved water resource planning."
+      - "[Keune et al. (2018)](https://doi.org/10.1029/2018GL077621) utilized TerrSysMP to explore the impact of human water usage on atmospheric moisture in Europe.
+Their study revealed that groundwater pumping and irrigation significantly influence the regional climate, particularly by weakening the continental sink over arid regions in southern Europe.
+This research highlights the complex interactions between human activities and atmospheric processes, suggesting broader socio-economic implications for water resource management."

   - name: "Development and Collaboration"
     text: "Developed by the Center for High-Performance Scientific Computing in Terrestrial Systems [HPSC-TerrSys](https://www.hpsc-terrsys.de/), TerrSysMP is a collaborative effort involving multiple universities and research centers primarily based in Germany."